saurabhp75/saurabhp75.github.io/_notes/python.md

 Suppose in a class there are two properties, radius and circumference. circumference is calculated using radius.
 But if we modify radius then circumference will not change automagically.
 We define a function circumference() with decorator property (this now becomes a getter) and then access it like a normal attribute, ie obj.circumference (not obj.circumference()).

-### Python decsriptors
-Python descriptors gives us a powerful technique to write  reusable code that can be used between classes.

 ### Background
 Attributes(method and otherwise) of an objects are stored in dict on the object. (obj.\__dict__).